Lundblade leads Belmont against Murray State after 22-point game

 Nashville, Tennessee; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Belmont takes on Murray State after Tyler Lundblade scored 22 points in Belmont’s 74-65 win against the Missouri State Bears.
+BOTTOM LINE: Belmont hosts Murray State after Tyler Lundblade scored 22 points in Belmont’s 74-65 victory over the Missouri State Bears.

-The Bruins have gone 10-5 in home games.
-Belmont scores 80.7 points while outscoring opponents by 2.4 points per game.
+The Bruins are 10-5 in home games.
+Belmont is fifth in college basketball averaging 10.9 made 3-pointers per game while shooting 39.1% from deep.
+Lundblade leads the team averaging 3.2 makes while shooting 48.5% from 3-point range.

-The Racers are 9-10 against MVC opponents.
-Murray State ranks third in the MVC giving up 69.6 points while holding opponents to 45.6% shooting.
+The Racers are 9-10 against conference opponents.
+Murray State averages 72.5 points while outscoring opponents by 2.9 points per game.

-Belmont averages 80.7 points, 11.1 more per game than the 69.6 Murray State allows.
-Murray State averages 7.5 made 3-pointers per game this season, 1.9 fewer made shots on average than the 9.4 per game Belmont gives up.
+Belmont averages 10.9 made 3-pointers per game, 5.3 more made shots than the 5.6 per game Murray State gives up.
+Murray State averages 72.5 points per game, 5.8 fewer points than the 78.3 Belmont allows.

 Jacobi Wood is averaging 13.5 points and 4.7 assists for the Racers.
 Terence Harcum is averaging 13.1 points over the last 10 games.